git-town/git-town/website/src/commands/status.md

 ### subcommands

-Running without a subcommand shows the current Git Town configuration.

-- The `get-parent` subcommand prints the parent branch of the current or given
+The [reset](status-reset.md) subcommand prints the parent branch of the current or given